 HSPs are within the family of macromolecular structures, despite their tiny size, their discovery in the early 1960s has opened up wide the doors in the field of genetics, changing forever how the scientific and medical communities view our genetic mapping.
 HSPs provide an opportunity for each organism to ‘up-regulate’ gene expression.
 Results in clinical studies of HSPs over the past five decades have been so substantial, that it begs the question:

-Is our environment equally important to our genetic make-up as our predetermined genetic coding in relationship to our expressed health and wellness?
+Is our environment equally important to our genetic make-up as our predetermined genetic coding in relation to our expressed health and wellness?

 Peer reviewed Neuroscience Letters journal by Dr. Miles S. Lyon, and Dr. Carol Milligan, would suggest that an organism’s ability to produce HSPs in response to thermal stress initiates the adaptive capability of intercellular communities to find homeostasis within, and ultimately find victory over neurologically degenerative diseases, such as Alzheimer’, ALS, and Parkinson’s Disease:

-A seemingly bold observation, however these findings are based on sound clinical database.
+A seemingly bold observation, however, these findings are based on sound clinical study.
 Known vernacularly as ‘molecular chaperones’, HSPs ensure that proteins maintain the integrity of shape, size, and movement within neurological structures.